raspberrypilearning/python-bytes-disgusting-dishes/en/step_1.md

 ### Debugging

-If you get an error then check your code really carefully.
-Check there are single quotes around `Hello`{:.language-python} so Python knows it is meant to be text.
+If you get an error, check your code carefully.
+Make sure there are single quotes around your message like `'Hello'`{:.language-python}, and that your `print()`{:.language-python} has brackets.

 </div>